A Chat with Elizabeth, founder of We Love Spain

 Are there any requirements for traveling between Spain and neighboring countries?
 Paperwork, phone setup, etc.?

-Any advice on how to navigate language barriers in different countries?
 In my experience, kindness and smiles get you pretty far when language fails you.
 For the most part, people want to welcome you to their country.
-If you are respectful and nice, patient and smiley, people will have the patience to understand what you are trying to say and give you their time.
+If you are respectful and nice, patience and smiley, people will have the patience to understand what you are trying to say and give you their time.

 What tips do you have for students to travel safely and responsibly?

 Of course, you can travel with a company for extra safety, but as for general tips try to remember you are not in Disneyland.
 Sometimes when we are abroad it can feel like it isn’t real and everything is fun and new and you let your guard down.
-Unfortunately there are jerks everywhere.
+Unfortunately, there are jerks everywhere.
 Be as aware of your things and person just as you would be at home, and understand that you stick out a little as a target just by being a tourist.
 Be respectful of other cultures and mindful of where your phone/wallet is.
-Ask yourself if you feel safe, are you with friends, have you drank too much, etc. It sounds like common sense but it is very easy to forget when you have so much new input coming in through the eyes.
+Ask yourself if you feel safe, are you with friends, have you drank too much, etc. It sounds like common sense but it is very easy to forget when you ahve so much new input coming in through the eyes.
 So just make an extra effort to be mindful of your surroundings.

 What should students pack for a weekend trip?
 Any must-haves or hacks to make travel simple and rewarding?

-Don’t bring too much.
-You don’t need a huge suitcase for a weekend trip.
+Don’t bring too much. you don’t need a huge suitcase for a weekend trip.
 Bring a few simple items that don’t wrinkle too much and can be combined style wise.
 You want comfortable shoes and culture/weather appropriate clothing.
 I always recommend having a power bank because it is good to have your phone charged especially if you are taking a lot of pictures, etc.

 Is there a meal or unique food you believe everyone should try at least once?

 Give gazpacho a chance.
-I hated it when I first moved to Spain and somehow it slowly crept into my heart and now it is one of my favorite foods…and so healthy.
+I hated it when I first moved to Spain and somehow it slowly crept into my heart and now it is one of my favorite foods…and so healthy!

 Are there any popular cultural activities, events, or festivals that folks shouldn’t miss?